DitroniX/EPEM-Ethernet-Power-Energy-Monitor/README.md

 ## Updates

+-   25-10-24 - Kickstarter rewards shipped.
+Thank you all for your support.
 -   25-10-21 - EPEM E32 Beta boards have also arrived, and will go through testing.
 -   25-10-21 - Production EPEM E36 boards arrived and are now going through testing.
 Once complete, these will be shipped to Kickstarter Rewards.
 Then added to normal stock.
 -   25-10-09 - Board production midway.
 PCBs fabricated and next stage going into SMT.
 Delay for China Holiday.